Fang-Haoshu/KMP-on-CUDA/README.md

 # KMP-on-CUDA
-This is the project of computer architecture in sjtu.
-My main target is to implement kmp algorithm on GPU.
+This is the project of computer architecture in SJTU.
+My main target is to implement KMP algorithm on GPU.
 And some other jobs are done by the way.
 ####direct_match.cpp
 A direct string match algorithm on CPU.